b3-exmo/b3-exmo.github.io/docs/Culture/index.md

 — _[Cults of hatred](https://www.apa.org/monitor/nov02/cults.html)_, American Psychology Association

 > *“Repeating a key phrase” is also known as chanting a mantra repeating mantras is a form of psychological ritual that reinforces belief.
-In the case of cults, it is also an important aid in brainwashing*.
+In the case of cults, it is also an important aid in brainwashing.*

 — _[How Cults Trick You Into Believing](https://www.grunge.com/47584/cults-trick-believing/)_